Oakgrove, Milton Keynes

 Oakgrove is a district of Milton Keynes in Buckinghamshire, England, in the civil parish of Milton Keynes.
 The district includes a small retail centre consisting of a Waitrose Supermarket, a Metro Bank branch, and other small services units.
 A large portion of the district is reserved as linear park to accommodate the flood plain of the river Ouzel, a tributary of the river Great Ouse.

 Location

 Oakgrove is bounded by the grid roads Brickhill St (V11) to the east, Chaffron Way (H7) to the south, and by the Ouzel to the west and north.
 Oakgrove is a small district because it is nominally in the same grid square as the Woolstones (to its west) but is separated from them by the wide flood plain of the Ouzel, which is a linear park in normal times.
 To its east lies Middleton and Monkston is to its south.
+The city centre, Central Milton Keynes, is located 2 mi to the north-west of the district, whilst the Kingston District Centre is located 1.5 mi to the south-east.